senderle/doppio/README.md

 Data in the humanities is often complex and richly interlinked.
-One of the simplest relationships relevant to humanists is the relation of author to book -- in a relational database, this already requires not two but three tables to represent, because one book can have many authors, and one author can have many books.
+One of the simplest relationships relevant to humanists is the relation of author to book.
+In a traditional relational database, this already requires not two but three tables to represent, because one book can have many authors, and one author can write many books; a third table is needed to track the is-an-author-of relation between the other two.

-Suppose, then, that you want to represent not books but theatrical performances.
+Now suppose that you want to represent not books but theatrical performances.
 There may be stagehands, actors, prop managers, playwrights, set designers, directors, makeup artists, and many other contributors working together to produce a single performance.
 Most of these